Open-Attestation/decentralized-renderer-react-components/README.md

 ### SvgRenderer

-This component has two mandatory properties: `document` and `svgRef`.
+This component only has one mandatory property `document`.

 - `document`: OA document in the form of an object with the corresponding fields to display.
-- `svgRef`: HTMLIFrameElement RefObject which is used to automatically adjust the height after loading.
-- `svgData?`: Allows for pre-fetched SVG data to be used instead.
-By default, SVG data will be fetched from `document.renderMethod.id`.
 - `style?`: To style the iframe element.
 - `className?`: To set the className for the iframe.
-- `sandbox?`: To set the sandbox for the iframe.
-- `onConnected?`: Accepts a void function that is called once the SVG is loaded.
+- `onResult?`: Callback function containing the DisplayResult once the SVG is loaded.
-- `forceV2?`: Allow OA v2 documents to be rendered using SVGs.
-WARNING: This is an experimental feature meant for users who want to try SVG rendering before OA v4.
-We will not be maintaining this interoperability.
+- `ref`: A ref of type HTMLImageElement can be passed which will expose the DOM node of the rendered element.

-### renderMethod object
+### renderMethod property

-The object to be included in the OA doc, for more information refer to the [w3c specification](https://w3c-ccg.github.io/vc-render-method/#svgrenderingtemplate2023).
+The array of objects to be included in the OA doc, for more information refer to the [w3c specification](https://w3c-ccg.github.io/vc-render-method/#svgrenderingtemplate2023).

+Currently the SvgRenderer in this library only accepts single SVG templates.
+It will iterate through all renderMethod objects provided within the document and display the first one of type `SvgRenderingTemplate2023`.`

 ## Example